BDC Hamburger Icon

 1. It can cause confusion around roles and responsibilities.

-Fewer levels of management may lead to a lack of clarity on who is responsible for what tasks.
-In turn, this can cause confusion, inefficiencies and the potential for power struggles among employees.
-Mitigate this downside by providing clear job descriptions for each team member so every person knows what they are responsible for.
+Fewer levels of management may lead to a lack of clarity about who is responsible for what tasks.
+In turn, that can cause confusion, inefficiencies, and the potential for power struggles among employees.

 2. It can reduce employee accountability.

-Speaking of responsibilities, a flat organization can result in unclear lines of authority and accountability, which can lead to problems such as finger-pointing and a lack of ownership over decisions and outcomes.
+A flat organization can result in unclear lines of authority and accountability, which can lead to problems such as finger-pointing and a lack of ownership over decisions and outcomes.
 Similar to the solution noted above, it’s critical to outline clear roles and responsibilities for every employee — and hold each worker accountable for those tasks.

 3. It can limit career progression within the organization.

 With fewer levels of middle management, opportunities for employees to move up the corporate ladder may be limited.
-This can ultimately lead to higher levels of dissatisfaction and employee turnover.
+That can ultimately lead to higher levels of dissatisfaction and employee turnover.
 Exploring the issue of attrition, McKinsey found that 41 percent of people quit their job because their organization lacked opportunities for career growth or upward mobility.
 Yikes.

 To keep your best talent from leaving for greener pastures and sparking turnover contagion, establish clear growth opportunities and career pathing for each worker.
 Keep in mind that employee growth isn’t just about being promoted to the next job level or position.
-You can foster employee growth and career progression through learning and development opportunities, mentoring positions, increased autonomy and responsibility, and employee upskilling.
+You can foster employee growth and career progression through learning and development opportunities, mentoring positions, increased autonomy and responsibility, and employee up-skilling.

 FYIDid you know

-Employee burnout can hurt your organization in many ways by decreasing productivity, engagement, quality control and employee retention.
+Employee burnout can hurt your organization in many ways by decreasing productivity, engagement, quality control, and employee retention.
 Every business, regardless of organizational structure, should take calculated measures to prevent burnout in the workplace.

-Overall, while a flat organizational structure can be beneficial in certain situations, it may not be suitable for all companies or industries.
+Although a flat organizational structure can be beneficial in certain situations, it may not be suitable for all companies or industries.
 Businesses must consider their unique needs and goals before determining whether limiting or entirely eliminating managerial positions is in their best interests.

 How do you create a flat organizational structure?